Steve Whitmire: Characters performed

 Whitmire was the second performer of two signature Muppets—Kermit the Frog and Ernie—after the death of their creator and original performer Jim Henson (with whom he shared a birthday) in 1990.
 Whitmire was personally asked by Brian Henson and Jane Henson to be Kermit's performer a few weeks after Jim Henson's death.
 Heather Henson arranged for a Kermit puppet to be sent to Whitmire's residence; however, Whitmire hid the puppet away for weeks before deciding on taking on the role.
-Following the death of Richard Hunt and the retirement of Jerry Nelson, Whitmire took over the roles of Beaker and Statler, respectively.
+Following Richard Hunt's death and Jerry Nelson's retirement, Whitmire took over the roles of Beaker and Statler, respectively.
 In 2014, Billy Barkhurst took over the role of Ernie, with Peter Linz taking over that role in 2017.
+According to Whitmire, he stated that the decision to recast Ernie was due to the show facing budget restructuring at the time and it was getting too expensive to fly him to New York for filming.

-Muppet characters original to Whitmire include Rizzo the Rat, Lips (the trumpet player from Dr. Teeth and The Electric Mayhem), Foo-Foo (Miss Piggy's dog), Wembley Fraggle and Sprocket the Dog on Fraggle Rock, and Bean Bunny, a character that originated in The Tale of the Bunny Picnic (1986).
+Muppet characters original to Whitmire include Rizzo the Rat, Lips (the trumpet player from Dr. Teeth and the Electric Mayhem), Miss Piggy's dog Foo-Foo, Wembley Fraggle and Sprocket the Dog on Fraggle Rock, and Bean Bunny, a character that originated in The Tale of the Bunny Picnic (1986).

 Whitmire voiced Link Hogthrob in the Muppet RaceMania and Muppets Party Cruise video games.
 He also performed Link for the 2011 film The Muppets.
 This was the first speaking appearance of the character since the death of Jim Henson, the original performer of Link.
 He also performed him in Muppets Most Wanted.
 In 2008, Whitmire took over another of Jim Henson's roles, The Muppet Newsman.